 A cluttered workspace could be increasing your level of distraction, hampering your creativity, causing you added stress and generally slowing down your work pace.
 Keeping your workspace tidy through regular cleaning and organising will help you to stay on track when working—just don’t fall into the trap of tidying as procrastination!

-7. Use the right IT tools
+Work from home productivity tip #7: Use the right IT tools

 Managing distractions is hard enough even with the right IT tools, so if technology is a continual source of frustration, of course your productivity is going to take a hit.

-According to Damian Huon, General Manager from A Kyocera Group Company, Huon IT, providing the right IT tools is critical for companies if their employees are to be engaged, effective and empowered in their role.
-As a multi-disciplined IT firm, providing technology, strategy and support, they’ve been helping businesses implement the right IT solutions during the coronavirus crisis.
+According to Damian Huon, General Manager from Kyocera Group Company, Huon IT, providing the right IT tools is critical for companies if their employees are to be engaged, effective and empowered in their role.
+As a multi-discipline IT firm, providing technology, strategy and support, they’ve been helping businesses implement the right IT solutions during the coronavirus crisis.

 “Tools which allow staff to feel connected with each other and still part of the team are key,” he explains.
 “We recommend enabling group instant messaging chats, regular video calls for face-to-face contact, real-time collaboration and co-editing of documents, and targeted improvements to network speed, security and redundancy.”

 Microsoft Teams has been a key tool that they’ve set up for many customers.
 The Team Hub allows staff to publish their status, access company resources, like news updates, instant chat, video call and share documents easily.